Jakob Sturm

 • (M) (TUM) Comparing RAG and Finetuning with respect to output quality and costs

-• (M) (TUM) Assessing the potential of embedding model blackbox finetuning for domain adaptation
+• (M) (TUM) Training of a reasoning embedding model

 Currently ongoing Thesises